shamsasaeed/Introduction-to-IM/Homework/Week6-7/Game process & output.md

 In conclusion, I really enjoyed this experience.
 I never thought I would create a game, especially in coding, and seeing my ideas come to life makes it 10X better.
 Also mentioning that even though I came accross many hardships and errors, I had fun with playing around to fix my mistakes and trying out something new.
 And if my fixing didn't work out I'd try another solution then another one until the code turn out perfect and I get the final output I was waiting for.
+Alaso, I didn't add a win or lose sign and did only a timer instead because I wanted the player to keep playing and compete the amount of points to try anf get higher points.

 # Final result output: